open-policy-agent/opa/docs/docs/policy-language.md

 ## Comprehensions

-Comprehensions provide a concise way of building [composite values](#composite-values) from sub-queries.
+Comprehensions provide a concise way of building <GlossaryTooltip term="composite-values">composite values</GlossaryTooltip> from sub-queries.

 Like [rules](#rules), comprehensions consist of a head and a body.
 The body of a comprehension can be understood in exactly the same way as the body of a rule, that is, one or more expressions that must all be true in order for the overall body to be true.
 When the body evaluates to true, the head of the comprehension is evaluated to produce an element in the result.